 Here is a manual on how to use the Add Negative Keywords tool.

-You have added a negative keyword list, but you still see irrelevant queries or, vice versa, you get very few impressions.
+Let’s say you’ve added a negative keyword list, but you still see irrelevant queries or, vice versa, you get very few impressions.

 What match type to choose for negative keywords

 Negative broad match.
 This is the default type for negative keywords.
 Your ad won’t show if the search contains the whole negative keyword, even if the words are in a different order.
 Your ad may still show if the query contains only some words from the negative keywords.

 Example.
 The negative broad match keyword is “spiderman toys.”